DRted2099/Project-01/README.md

 6. Number of breakdowns of each machine
 7. Reliability of the whole line (series reliability)
 8. Cost comparision of each workstation

+THE RESULTS (PICS OF GRAPHS) ARE IN THE PDF FILE